-NKS primarily serves to map keyswitches and controllers to the Komplete Kontrol keyboards.
-This works well with pre-defined controller sets, but is of little use when everything is highly customizable.
+NKS primarily serves to map keyswitches and controllers to the Komplete Kontrol keyboards as well as enhance the browsing workflow on Maschine.
+This works well with pre-defined controller sets, but is of limited use when everything is highly customizable.
 Since in our collections everything is customizable and there are no fixed keyswitches, etc...
 NKS has little benefit.

 Of course all OT collections can be manually mapped to keyboard controls.
-And of course NKS only applies to people who actually own a Komplete Kontrol keyboard - it is not useful to users of other MIDI Controllers.
+And of course NKS only applies to people who actually own a Komplete Kontrol keyboard or use Maschine - it is not useful to users of other MIDI Controllers.